Economic Scholars Program

 - Register for and attend the conference (virtually or in-person).

-- Be a current undergraduate or a recent graduate.
+- Be a current undergraduate student studying economics.

 Qualifications